surveysolutions/docs/content/questionnaire-designer/questions/geography-question/index.md

 "*lg,lt;lg,lt;....;lg,lt*", where *lg* is the longitude and *lt* is the latitude of each point, a decimal dot is always used for fractional values;
-- `Q__area` - calculated area (in square meters) of the selected polygon or a missing value if the geometry type is anything different from `polygon`;
+- `Q__area` - calculated area (in square meters) of the selected polygon or a 0 (zero value) if the geometry type is anything different from `polygon`;
-- `Q__len` - length (in meters) of the selected polygon or polyline, or a missing value if the geometry type is anything different from `polygon` or `polyline`;
+- `Q__len` - length (in meters) of the selected polygon or polyline, or a 0 (zero value) if the geometry type is anything different from `polygon` or `polyline`;
 - `Q__num` - number of recorded points;
-- `Q__racc` - requested accuracy (in meters) effective at the time when the question was answered if the input method for Q was `automatic` or a missing value;
+- `Q__racc` - requested accuracy (in meters) effective at the time when the question was answered if the input method for Q was `automatic` or `semi-automatic`, otherwise a system missing value;
-- `Q__rfrq` - requested frequency (in seconds) effective at the time when the question was answered.
+- `Q__rfrq` - requested frequency (in seconds) effective at the time when the question was answered or a system missing if the input method is not `automatic`.

+Please note that if the question was not answered, then all of the fields will take values mentioned as *'reserved values'* in the [Missing values](/headquarters/export/missing-values/) article.